peppergv4/hackathon-resources/README.md

     See the target requirements for more information on what qualifies for integration.

 2. Create a fork of the repo you want to integrate.
-(Please make sure you create a fork of the _mayhemheroes_ repo, NOT the upstream!)
+(If you are integrating an existing repo, please make sure you create a fork of the _mayhemheroes_ repo, NOT the upstream!)

 3. Add additional harnessing or improve existing harnesses on the fork.
 You'll want to integrate your changes and ensure a successful action run _before_ submitting.